Fair Clustering with Minimum Representation Constraints: Mixed Integer Optimization Framework

-Note that any optimal solution to the clustering problem without fairness constraints will place the cluster centers $c^*_{UF}$ at $(0,0), (\gamma,0), (\gamma,\epsilon)$ with cost $0$.
-It is straightforward to see that fairly assigning points to these fixed centers requires assigning either the red or blue data point to the center at $(\gamma, 0)$ and assigning the yellow data point at $(\gamma, 0)$ to the center at $(\gamma, \epsilon)$ yielding a cost of $\gamma^2 + \epsilon^2$.
-Now consider the optimal solution to the fair clustering problem which selects centers at $(0,0), (0,0), (\gamma,\epsilon/2)$.
-It assigns the red data point to the first center at $(0,0)$, the blue data point to the second center at $(0,0)$, and both yellow data points to the center at $(\gamma,\epsilon/2)$ which satisfies the fairness constraints and gives a total cost of $\epsilon^2/2$.
+Note that any optimal solution to the clustering problem without fairness constraints will place the cluster centers $c^*_{UF}$ at $(0,0),$ and $(\gamma,0), (\gamma,\epsilon)$ yielding a total clustering cost of $0$.
+Now consider a fair assignment of points to these fixed centers.
+It is straightforward to see that, under the fairness constraints, one must assign either the red or blue data point to the center at $(\gamma, 0)$ and assign the yellow data point at $(\gamma, 0)$ to the center at $(\gamma, \epsilon)$ yielding a cost of $\gamma^2 + \epsilon^2$.

+Now consider the optimal solution to the fair clustering problem which places the cluster centers at $(0,0), (0,0), (\gamma,\epsilon/2)$.
+The red and the blue data point are assigned to one of the centers at $(0,0)$, and both yellow data points are assigned to the center at $(\gamma,\epsilon/2)$ which satisfies the fairness constraints and incurs a total cost of $\epsilon^2/2$.
 The ratio of the costs of the two solutions is $\frac{\gamma^2 + \epsilon^2}{\epsilon^2/2}$ which can be made arbitrarily large by increasing $\gamma$, completing the proof.
-Note that the same construction, with the same unfair centers and optimal fair centers at $(0,0), (0,0), (\gamma,0)$ proves the same result in the $k$-medians setting.
-Figure \ref{fig:inapprox} shows both the bad instance and the optimal centers for the fair and unfair problems. \endproof
+Note that for $k$-medians the same construction, with optimal fair centers at $(0,0), (0,0), (\gamma,0),$ proves the same result.
+We also note that this proof holds even when there is a small distance (less than $\epsilon$) between the red and blue points. \endproof

-Note that using the simple example constructed above, one can argue that the cost of the optimal fair clustering can be arbitrarily larger than the cost of the optimal clustering without fairness.
-Also note that the above proof also shows that one can get an arbitrarily bad solution when the (unfair) cluster centers are chosen using a constant factor approximation algorithm.
+Theorem \ref{thm:fair_adjustment} shows that the cost of the optimal fair clustering can be arbitrarily larger than that of the optimal clustering without fairness.
+We define \textit{the price of fairness} (PoF) to be the ratio of the fair clustering cost to the clustering cost without fairness: